 Lately, we’ve seen an increased interest among API providers to start charging for their APIs.
 For the most part, this interest had been from enterprise users who had already deployed an API management solution, had built some experience with the product and API lifecycle management, and were ready to explore the API commercialization opportunities.
 With the API economy heating up, we are now seeing an interest across the board; API providers—from startups to large enterprises—want to leverage the monetization capability of their API management solution.

 IBM API Connect provides a comprehensive solution to manage the entire API lifecycle giving users the ability to create, run, manage and secure APIs and microservices.
 We’re continually iterating to enhance our users’ experience.
 And this is no different with the new monetization capability that is coming soon in API Connect.
 We’ve been spending a good amount of time working with our clients to better understand their API monetization vision, and iterating on designs that fit their need.
-For API Connect’s monetization feature, the user experience we envision is this:
+For API Connect’s monetization feature, the user experience we envision is this coming soon:

 - API product managers can use the APIM Admin UI to configure key billing and payment options to enable various API pricing models, while having the flexibility to use the OOTB billing system or integrate with the organization’s existing enterprise billing system.